-When we train physicians, nurses, and other hospital staff on providing good end of life care, we always start and end by reminding them of one thing.
-The care they provide and the interactions they have with families will stay with family members forever.
+When we train physicians, nurses, and other hospital staff on providing good end-of-life care, we always start and end by reminding them of one thing: The care they provide and the interactions they have with families will stay with family members forever.
 This isn’t hyperbolic.
 In grief, many people will play back the circumstances immediately before, during, and after a death over and over again.
 They will revisit those moments and replay them, sometimes picking them apart.
-Grief and guilt (or at least grief and regret) can become deeply intertwined in those moments.
+As such, grief and guilt (or at least grief and regret) can become deeply intertwined in those moments.

 We have talked about grief and guilt or regret many times before.
-If you want to check out some of those other articles, we have a full list of guilt, grief and regret articles here.
-Today we are specifically going to talk about some of those regrets that come up around a death.
+Today, we are specifically going to talk about some of the common regrets that come up around a death.
 To understand this chronic replay of events that can happen in grief, there are a couple of concepts you should know.

 The Acute Stress Response

 In the immediate time of crisis surrounding a death, our brains often flip into crisis-mode.
 That crisis mode is more formally known as an acute stress response.
-It is our brain’s evolutionary mechanism for helping us out in times of danger – we release stress hormones.
+It is our brain’s evolutionary mechanism for helping us out in times of danger.
+We release stress hormones.
 We go into a fight, flight, or freeze response.
-This was incredibly useful when being threatened by predators.
-When the danger we feel is the deep emotional risk of losing a loved one and having to live without them, the acute stress response isn’t always so useful.
+This was incredibly useful when being threatened by predators… But, when the danger we feel is the deep emotional risk of losing a loved one and having to live without them, the acute stress response isn’t always so useful.

 We aren’t going to get into the details of the acute stress response, because we have a whole article about it.
 We strongly recommend you read this post on The Role of the Acute Stress Response in Grief before you go any further.
 It digs into some of the common acute stress experiences like shutting down, derealization, depersonalization, arousal, avoidance, and dissociative amnesia.